SS Drottningholm: First World War

 From August 1914 the UK Government used Virginian as a troop ship.
 Then in December the British Admiralty requisitioned her and had her converted into an armed merchant cruiser (AMC).
 Initially her armament was eight 4.7-inch QF guns and her pennant number was M 72.
 She was commissioned as HMS Virginian on 10 December 1914.

 Virginian joined the 10th Cruiser Squadron, with which she was on the Northern Patrol from December 1914 until the end of June 1917.
 She patrolled mostly around the Faroe Islands and the northern part of the Western Approaches.
 In 1915 she occasionally patrolled the Norwegian Sea and the east and south coasts of Iceland.

 By October 1915 two of Virginian's 4.7-inch guns were replaced with six-pounder guns.
-On 16 June 1916 Virginian arrived in Canada Dock in Liverpool to have her remaining 4.7-inch guns were replaced with six BL 6-inch and QF 6-inch naval guns.
+On 16 June 1916 Virginian arrived in Canada Dock in Liverpool to have her remaining 4.7-inch guns replaced with six BL 6-inch and QF 6-inch naval guns.
 She was there for just over two months, until 18 August, and the Admiralty became concerned that the conversion took an inordinately long time.

 By October 1916 Virginian's armament also included depth charges.